top of page

 In the past decade, dance education in the UK has suffered marginalisation due to shifting educational priorities and the focus on a 'knowledge-based' curriculum.
 The challenges exacerbated by the global pandemic have further endangered its place in the education system.

 Yet, there's a compelling case for not just preserving but enhancing dance education.
-Its proven benefits on physical and mental well-being make it a crucial tool, especially amidst rising concerns like obesity and mental health issues among young people.
+Its proven benefits on physical and mental well-being make it a crucial tool, especially amidst rising concerns in physical and mental health among young people.

 Moreover, the thriving creative industries in the UK underscore the importance of valuing and respecting dance education.
 Despite the challenges, there's an opportunity for a fresh perspective on dance education, spurred by the disruptions of COVID-19.